HomereAMK/Flat_oysters--public2/03_markdowns/Local_pca.md

 ```
 # It will loop through all windowed beagle files in each LG
 # For each beagle file, it runs pcangsd first, and then runs an R script (/workdir/genomic-data-analysis/scripts/local_pca_2.R) to process the covariance matrix.
-#For scaffold10
+#For scaffold1  #rerun that no loop
 BEAGLE=/home/projects/dp_00007/people/hmon/Flat_oysters/LocalPCA/Dataset_I/Leona20dec21.beagle.gz
 BEAGLEDIR=`echo $BEAGLE | sed 's:/[^/]*$::' | awk '$1=$1"/"'`
 PREFIX=`echo $BEAGLE | sed 's/\..*//' | sed -e 's#.*/\(\)#\1#'`
-LG=10 #change for other scaffold
+LG=1 #change for other scaffold
-SNP=10000 ## Number of SNPs to include in each window
+SNP=1000 ## Number of SNPs to include in each window
 PC=2 ## Number of PCs to keep for each window
 PCANGSD=/home/projects/dp_00007/apps/pcangsd/pcangsd.py
 LOCAL_PCA_2=/home/projects/dp_00007/people/hmon/Flat_oysters/LocalPCA/local_pca_2.R